 Fast charging works either by allowing a higher level of currents or increasing the voltage flowing to the battery.
 Higher currents or greater voltage produces more internal heat.
 This is the reason why devices under fast charging usually heat up faster than normal charging.
 It is important to note that heat is detrimental to battery life.
 It is also critical to the performance and internal integrity of the entire device.

-Remember that fast charging is an all-encompassing terminology for different technologies and standards for rapidly and efficiently charging batteries.
-Nevertheless, another disadvantage of fast charging is that there is no single protocol or standard that works for all devices.
+Remember that this technology included different and more specific technological implementations and standards for rapidly and efficiently charging batteries.
+Nevertheless, in consideration of this, another disadvantage of fast charging is that there is no single protocol or standard that works for all devices.